 Nevada Democrat foregoes proposal for insulin refunds

 An attempt in Nevada to cap insulin prices for people with diabetes and their insurance companies is being abandoned over questions of the proposal's legality.
-Bill sponsor state Sen. Yvanna Cancela says legislative attorneys advised her that the private-sector refunds she was seeking could violate federal interstate commerce and innovation laws.
+New York City commuters would face about six weeks of service disruptions this summer under a plan proposed by Amtrak to perform repairs at Penn Station.

 Add your comments below